 What is the E-G-G?

 The EFIC-Grünenthal-Grant (E-G-G) is a research grant scheme awarded by the European Pain Federation EFIC and generously sponsored by the pharmaceutical company Grünenthal GmbH.
 These biennial grants totalling € 200,000 are supporting young scientists early in their career to carry out innovative clinical pain research in any member country of the European Pain Federation EFIC®.
 Individual research grants are valued at up to € 40,000 per project for a duration of up to two years.
 Research Grants are intended for clinical and human experimental pain research including innovative educational initiatives aimed at improving diagnosis and treatment of pain.
 Research proposals on animals, computer simulations, cell lines etc. will not be considered.
 The decision on awarding grants is made independently by a sub-group of the Research Committee of the European Pain Federation EFIC®.

 December 2021 – Announcement of winners

-The winners of the E-G-G will be invited to the congress of the European Pain Federation, where they will be acknowledged in the plenary hall of the congress at a dedicated award ceremony.
+The winners of the E-G-G will be invited to the congress of the European Pain Federation, where they will be acknowledged in the plenary hall of the Opening Ceremony of the EFIC® Congress

 How to apply